cubits/merchant-api-documentation/introduction.md

 permalink: /introduction/
 title: Introduction
 ---
 This document describes the Cubits REST API and everything that is necessary to access its resources.
 In order to use the API, you first need to have a verified Cubits merchant account.
-If you did not receive your credentials yet, please sign up and verify your merchant account at [Cubits](https://cubits.com/merchant) or contact [support@cubits.com](mailto:support@cubits.com).

 ## Configuration